lbernardomaia/voucherApi/README.md

 Modules:

-- The VoucherAPI Project aims to communicate with a third party API.
+- voucher-api - The module aims to communicate with a third party API.

-- The Client API Project is a CLI that interacts with the VoucherAPI in order to perform the operations.
+- voucher-client - The module is a CLI that interacts with the VoucherAPI in order to perform the operations.

 The main stack is: